devicehive/devicehive-ws-proxy/README.md

 Payload is the structure of `t` - list of topics and `consumer_group` to join. if `consumer_group` is not specified then default `groupId` from `conf_module.consumer_config` will be used.
+You could also specify your own consumer config or just change some of default config fields by passing object in `customConsumerConfig` field.

 Response message:
 ```json